TYPO3-Documentation/t3docs-tools/README.rst

        user: Consider the repositories of this user namespace (all, github.com:friendsoftypo3, github.com:typo3, github.com:typo3-documentation, ..), which has to be defined in the /config.yml or /config.local.yml. [default: "github.com:typo3-documentation"]
        repo: Consider commits of this specific repository, "" means of all repositories. [default: ""]
        token: Fetch the repositories using this GitHub / GitLab API token to overcome rate limitations. [default: ""]
+       force: Allow user namespaces not configured in the /config.yml or /config.local.yml.
+Requires a specific user namespace, not the generic "all". [default: 0]

 Example::